 Philadelphia Eagles 1999-2012 130-93

 The Kansas City Chiefs quickly pick up Reid as head coach for the next season.
-Reid’s Chiefs have made the playoffs in 5 of his 6 years as head coach, but their playoff record during these years has been disappointing.
-Despite the regular season record and the three straight AFC Western Division titles, Kansas City has only two playoff wins during this time.
-The Chiefs’ heartbreaking 37-31 overtime loss to the New England Patriots was just one more opportunity lost for Reid’s coaching legacy.
+Reid’s Chiefs have made the playoffs in 6 of his 7 years as head coach, but their playoff record during these years has been disappointing.
+Despite the regular season record and the four straight AFC Western Division titles, Kansas City has only two playoff wins during this time.
+The Chiefs’ heartbreaking 37-31 overtime loss in 2019 to the New England Patriots was just one more opportunity lost for Reid’s coaching legacy.
 Reid now holds the record for most career NFL Coaching wins without a NFL championship in history.
 This is a record Reid would gladly give up in the years to come.
 At age 60 he should have several more years with the Chiefs, and with a standout young quarterback the Chiefs will be one of the favorites again next year.
+2020 sees him finally advancing past the AFC Championship Game and into the Super Bowl.
+But his Chiefs will face the best record in football of the San Francisco 49ers.

 So, Who is the Best to Not Win?